 Most recently, my research has shifted to a focus on the mass media aspects of the Web.
 That research has explored if the Web can displace television use (probably not too much, for now).
 Doug Ferguson and I have collected data on the use of the Web for television-like activities, especially watching video on the Web.

-Godlewski, L. R., & Perse, E. M. (in press).
+Godlewski, L. R., & Perse, E. M. (2010).
 Audience activity and reality television: Identification, online activity, and satisfaction.
 Communication Quarterly.

 Caplan, S. E., Perse, E. M., & Recchiuti, J. K. (2007).
 Online social interaction technologies.
 In C. Lin & D. Atkin (Eds.), Communication technology and social change: Theory, Effects, & Applications (pp. 39-57).
 Mahwah, NJ: Lawrence Erlbaum.